Obed101/athric/athric/README.md

   - The `Articles` button opens a dropdown menu of all the article categories and a link to all articles
   - The `Files` button opens a dropdown menu of all the file categories
   - The `User` button opens a dropdown menu of User profile link, All users link, and a Logout link
-  - The Title Bar contains a link to the home page on the right.
+  - The Title Bar contains a link to the home page on the left.
 Content: Site name and (Current user's role or an info about the site)
   - The title bar also contains the title of the current page on the right

  ![Screenshot (42)](https://user-images.githubusercontent.com/84608830/190368968-3e0e6f51-d3b9-47d8-a6ac-bdebc21c52be.png)